DrSquidX/Ethical-Hacking-Scripts/README.md

 * Keyloggers             - Log the keystrokes of another person, to possibly extract their password from the keylog.
 * Hash Crackers          - Brute force a Hash of a password with these scripts.
 * IP Utilities           - Can get information about a specified IP address or host for future attacks.
+* Vulnerability Scanners - Scan For online IP Addresses, open ports, and scan for MAC Addreses on a home network.

 There is more to be added.